agkozak/llm-prompts/README.md

 Correct revision: In spite of all their friends could say...in a sieve they went to sea.

 Original: I'm going to tell you about "Ain't Misbehavin'" and "I'm Gonna Wash My Hands of You."
-Incorrect revision: I am going to tell you about "Am Not Misbehavin'" and "I Am Going to Wash My Hands of You."
+Incorrect revision: I am going to tell you about "Am Not Misbehaving" and "I Am Going to Wash My Hands of You."
 Correct revision: I am going to tell you about "Ain't Misbehavin'" and "I'm Gonna Wash My Hands of You."
 ```